Ethical and Fair-trade Businesses in BristolPosted on: 20 Jul 2018

-You can find out more of what they do on their webiste; read about their partners and how they help not only the workers behind our clothing but charities too.
+You can find out more of what they do on their website; reading about their partners and how they help not only their textile workers but charities too.

 There are many other Brands small and well known that are becoming involved in the movement, check them out here.
 Alternatively, using the search bar, find out which big companies provide vegan, fairtrade and ethical alternatives.
 Starting off small can mean buying clothing from Charity shops instead, or attending clothes swap evenings.
 All of these options help work towards creating a better life for the people that make our clothing.

 Get all of your friends together, grab a load of clothes you never wear anymore and SWAP, do it with some wine and chocolates and you will not only be helping to become more ethical but you may get that jacket from your friend that you’ve always adored!